CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/WorkInProgress/ConvertingDnDContent.md

 - Intelligence -> INT
 - Wisdom -> Will
 - Charisma -> Communication
-- If a characte is small or large, additional scaling up or down is employed
+- If a character is small or large, additional scaling up or down is employed

 ### DnD Skill to Fogent Skill conversion